GoogleCloudPlatform/cloud-foundation-fabric/modules/dns-response-policy/README.md

 This module allows management of a [Google Cloud DNS policy and its rules](https://cloud.google.com/dns/docs/zones/manage-response-policies).
 The policy can already exist and be referenced by name by setting the `policy_create` variable to `false`.

+The module also allows setting rules via a factory.
+An example is given below.

 ## Examples

 ### Manage policy and override resolution for specific names